Delhi Police ASI dies days after being stabbed while nabbing mobile snatcher | Law-Order

 Delhi Police ASI dies days after being stabbed while nabbing mobile snatcher

-An assistant sub-inspector of the Delhi Police died on Sunday, days after being stabbed multiple times by a man he nabbed for allegedly snatching a mobile phone, officials said on Sunday.ASI Shambhu Dayal 57, a native of Sikar district in Rajasthan, is survived by his wife, a son and two daughters, they said.Last Wednesday, a woman resident of a shanty in Mayapuri phase one complained to police that a person snatched her husbands mobile phone and also threatened them.
+A Delhi Police assistant sub-inspector has succumbed to injuries he suffered after being stabbed multiple times by a man he nabbed for allegedly snatching a mobile phone, officials said.ASI Shambhu Dayal 57, a native of Sikar district in Rajasthan, is survived by wife, a son and two daughters, they said on Sunday.Last Wednesday, a woman resident of a shanty in Mayapuri phase one complained to police that a person snatched her husbands mobile phone and also threatened them.

 - Country: